Toward exponentially-convergent simulations of extreme-mass-ratio inspirals: A time-domain solver for the scalar Teukolsky equation with singular source terms: Summary and future work

 Our method has several advantages over existing time-domain solvers for the distributionally-forced Teukolsky equation.
 First, it does not introduce small-length scales near the smaller black hole, which can be a significant source of systematic error in other time-domain solvers.
 Combined with spectral accuracy at the source's location, our DG scheme and code should be well-suited for self-force calculations that require highly-accuracy numerics at the location of delta distribution.
 Its also worth noting that when computing gravitational self-force effects a suitable regularization procedure must be used.
 Regularization techniques have been well-developed for the spherical harmonic modes.
 Yet in frequency-domain Kerr calculations, spheroidal harmonics are exclusively used, which in turn requires projecting onto a spherical harmonic basis before the regularization step can be applied.
 In our method, we directly solve for the spherical harmonic modes, thereby avoiding this complicated intermediate step.
 Second, it achieves global spectral accuracy (in fact, superconvergence), which is critical for accurately capturing the complex dynamics of extreme mass ratio inspirals both at the smaller black hole's location and in the far field.
 Finally, our method provides direct access to the far-field waveform, a key output of the simulation that can be compared with data from upcoming space-based gravitational wave detectors.

 As a byproduct of our work, we have compiled numerical evidence that when combined with the hyperboloidal layer method, one seemingly reasonable choice of the first-order reduction variable appears to be problematic.
 This issue shows up in different settings, such as calculating scalar fluxes at future null infinity or when comparing to exact solutions of the ordinary wave equation.
 In all settings, the numerical solution's accuracy saturates at about 5 to 6 digits irrespective of the timestep or grid resolution.
 On the other hand, with a better choice of auxiliary variable, we are able to achieve the expected decay of numerical error to better than 12 digits of accuracy.
+Appendices \ref{app:system_hyperbolicity} and \ref{app:alternative_system} discuss the hyperbolicity and well-posedness properties of both system.

 There are several avenues for future work that could extend and improve our methodology.
 One important direction is the extension of our method to handle the $s=\pm 2$ Teukolsky equation, which are needed for modeling gravitational waves from EMRI systems.
 Another area for future work is the development of methods to handle eccentric orbits using a time-dependent coordinate transformation, which has been worked out in simpler settings~\cite{field2009discontinuous}.
 The methods presented in this paper assume circular orbits, but eccentric orbits are common in real astrophysical EMRI systems and can significantly impact the gravitational wave signal's morphology.
 Finally, there is also potential for further improving the accuracy and efficiency of our method by exploring higher-order time-stepping methods or adaptive mesh refinement.